Brian Acton: Signal

-When he left WhatsApp in September 2017, Acton started the Signal Foundation, which is dedicated to helping people have access to private communication through an encrypted messaging app.
+When he left WhatsApp in September 2017, Acton co-founded the Signal Foundation with Moxie Marlinspike, which is dedicated to helping people have access to private communication through an encrypted messaging app.
 Signal is widely used by journalists and human rights activists.

 In February 2018, it was announced that Acton was investing $50 million into Signal.
 This funding was a loan from Acton to the new non-profit Signal Technology Foundation, created in 2018.
 By the end of 2018, the loan had increased to $105,000,400, due to be repaid on February 28, 2068.
 The loan is unsecured and carries nil interest.

 On March 20, 2018, Forbes reported that Acton had publicly tweeted support for the #DeleteFacebook movement, in a "new level of public backlash".
 In November 2019, Acton explained to journalist Steven Levy, that he decided it was time to make his feelings public because there was pressure unfolding against Facebook.

 Other activities

 Philanthropy

 In 2014, Acton and his wife, Tegan, started the foundation Wildcard Giving, with three sister foundations: Sunlight Giving, Acton Family Giving, and Solidarity Giving.
-Sunlight Giving is a family foundation supporting the basic services of low-income families with young children aged five and below living in the San Francisco Bay Area.
+Sunlight Giving is a family foundation supporting the basic services of low-income families with young children, aged five and below, living in the San Francisco Bay Area.
 It also provides support for safe spaces and organizations working for food security, housing stability, and healthcare access.
 Sunlight Giving has $470 million in assets.
 It granted $6.4 million in 2015, $19.2 million in 2016, and $23.6 million in 2017.
 This private foundation helped to fund Magnify Community, a non-profit organization to redirect philanthropists' giving to nonprofits.

 In 2019, Forbes reported that Brian Acton and his wife had given more than $1 billion to charitable causes over their lifetimes.